-Additional Information for PFCs
+Additional Information for PFAS

-PFCs are a subset of man-made compounds containing approximately 6,000 chemicals formed from carbon chains with fluorine attached to these chains.
-PFCs have been used to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease or stains.
-PFCs are part of a group of the most extensively produced and studied chemicals and are currently classified as unregulated or "emerging" contaminants.
+PFAS compounds are a subset of man-made compounds containing approximately 6,000 chemicals formed from carbon chains with fluorine attached to these chains.
+PFAS are part of a group of the most extensively produced and studied chemicals and are currently classified as unregulated or "emerging" contaminants.
 There are currently no Federal Safe Drinking Water Act (SDWA) regulatory standards.